alexbrown922/AustinAgua/README.md

  - our PhD student advisor, Rachel Torres.
  - and our faculty committee (Drs.
 Bob Wilkinson, Kelsey Jack, and Alan Murray).

-Additionally, we would like to thank Dr. Olivier Deschenes for his valuable input regarding valuation of energy savings resulting from UHI reductions associated with urban rain garden installation.
+Additionally, we would like to thank Dr. Olivier Deschenes for his valuable input regarding valuation of energy savings resulting from UHI reductions.